V Centauri

 V Centauri (V Cen) is a Classical Cepheid variable, a type of variable star, in the constellation Centaurus.
-Its apparent magnitude is 6.72, and it is approximately 2,500 light-years (800 parsecs) away based on parallax.
+It is approximately 2,350 light-years (720 parsecs) away based on parallax.

+Alexander W. Roberts discovered this star in 1894, and from 267 visual observations he determined is period of variation.
+V Centauri varies regularly between visual magnitudes 6.42 and 7.22 every 5.5 days.
+It is classified as a Cepheid variable on the basis of its light variations, with the brightness increase from minimum to maximum taking only a third of the time of the decrease from maximum to minimum.
+Cepheids are pulsating variable stars and V Centauri expands and contracts over its pulsation cycle as well as changing temperature.

 According to the South African Astronomical Observatory, the chemical composition was derived as being high in sodium (Na) and aluminium (Al) and low in magnesium (Mg).
 Following a normal composition for a Cepheid star, V Cen does not have any unusual characteristics.
 V Centauri's composition was observed alongside six other Classical Cepheid variable stars with the support of Russian, Chilean, and Ukrainian observatories.